 Their installation is quick and simple, and if it needs to be replaced during use, there is no problem.
 The tiles, similarly to the adjustable pedestals, were removed, provided they had no mechanical damage or destruction, and are suitable for re-use, e.g. elsewhere.

 The construction of a ventilated terrace can be divided into two stages.
-The first is to prepare the ground, the second to lay the tiles, wooden and composite boards, ceramics and concrete tiles on the adjustable pedestals.
+The first is to prepare the substrate, the second is to lay tiles, boards or ceramics on terrace supports pads or adjustable pedestals.

-Remember to ensure proper water drainage during ground preparation - that is, to shape slopes outside.
-The substrate should also be protected against adverse weather conditions, for example with heat-welded roofing felt - the corners should be carefully sealed.
-On the prepared surface, we start placing the adjustable terrace pedestals on which the terrace tiles will be placed.
+It should be remembered that during the preparation of the substrate to ensure adequate water drainage - that is, shape the slopes to the outside.
+The substrate should also be protected against unfavorable weather conditions, for example with heat-welded roofing felt - the corners should be carefully sealed.

 How to prepare the ground for terrace roof pedestal system